Benefits and other Financial Support

 Grants for housing repairs or adaptations

 You may be able to help with a grant if you need to repair, improve or adapt your home for health reasons.
+Do also refer to our webpage Equipping your Home.

 Shelter